-In this SSP Document, we have articulated our regulatory philosophy, values, and commitments to achieve our safety objectives.
-This document also describes our safety frameworks, organisational structures and processes to drive aviation safety.
-Complementing this SSP Document is the National Aviation Safety Plan (NASP) that charts our strategic direction, safety priorities for improvements, and the actions needed to manage safety risks across the aviation sector.
+In our SSP, we have articulated our regulatory philosophy, values, and commitments to achieve our safety objectives.
+Our SSP also describes our safety frameworks, organisational structures and processes to drive aviation safety.
+Complementing the SSP is the National Aviation Safety Plan (NASP) that charts our strategic direction, safety priorities for improvements, and the actions needed to manage safety risks across the aviation sector.